Why to Integrate Uber API: Benefits and Successful Cases

 Uber API is a RESTful API.
 The REST abbreviation stands for representational state transfer.
 One main point that you need to remember - REST is not a standard or protocol, it is an approach or architectural style for writing the API.

-The client and server are independent parts of the software.
+The client and server are independent parts of the software including custom app development.
 Here, REST format allows for the use of any programming language to code or modify these project parts.
 This means that Uber API can be applied in different coding environments.

 In a similar way, the Uber apps use Google Maps API to pull out the location data.
 The company experimented with other map providers, but returned to Google service.